Save on everything you need to have more for what you want while traveling.

 Some sites, such as Priceline, will alert you if there are savings to be had on alternate dates.

 In the same vein, you could let Priceline pick the flight for you – an option it offers as you begin a search.
 This saved hundreds on a recent last-minute booking when I just needed to get somewhere and the route and particular time didn’t matter.
 If you’re OK with a possible three-hour layover in New Jersey or with multiple stops and don’t mind knowing those details until you pay – then this may work for you.
 In my case, I got a one-stop with a layover under two hours so it was a true win.

 3. Travel overnight

-If you sleep on the plane anyway, a red-eye or overnight flight might be the choice for you.
+If you sleep on the plane anyway, red-eye or overnight flights may be the choice for you.
 They are typically cheaper – quieter and less crowded too.
 Time it right and save on hotel costs too.
 To get the most out of an overnight flight, plan ahead, wear comfortable clothes, book a window seat for less interruption and aim for a flight that departs about bedtime or a little later.

 4. Rent the car off airport property